-Note: This describes the optional case available with the kit.
+Note: This describes the optional case available with the kit.The case is provided with all necessary cut-outs and labels.

-The case is provided with all necessary cut-outs and labelings.
-First, put the extension caps on the tact switches.
+- 1. Put the extension caps on the tact switches. - 2.
 Join the front panel and the PCB and insert both in the respective brackets.
-The PCB fits the brackets behind the front panel precise.
+The PCB fits in the brackets behind the front panel. - 3.
+Install and lightly tighten the lock nut of the BNC connector.

-The lock nut of the BNC connector must be mounted in the orientation shown below, or else it will prevent the case from closing.
+The lock nut of the BNC connector must be mounted in the orientation shown below, or it will prevent the case from closing properly.

-The two highlighted brackets on the front side of the top case part should be broken off, as they will collide with the heat sink and C11.
+4. The two highlighted brackets on the front side of the top case part should be broken off as they will interfere with the heat sink and C11.

-Solder four pieces of wire, about 15cm (6") long, to the two Cinch connectors and their ground leads.
-Put the connector's wires through the appropriate holes in the back plate.
-Attach the ground leads and solder the wires to the PCB.
+- 5. Solder four pieces of wire, about 15cm (6") long, to the two Cinch connectors and their ground leads. - 6.
+Put the connector's wires through the appropriate holes in the back plate. - 7.
+Attach the ground leads and solder the wires to the PCB. - 8.
 Fasten the case with the included screws.

 This completes the case mounting.